 - Illegal shooting, trapping, abandonment, poisoning, or torture of any domestic animal

 - Potential injury from tangled leashes, ropes, or chains

-- Animals left in unattended vehicles and subject to conditions that would or could adversely affect the animal’s health or welfare
+- Animals subject to conditions that would or could adversely affect the animal’s health or welfare

 - Pet stores, petting zoos, boarding kennels, dog kennels, horse stables, and other facilities that are not meeting the minimum standards of care as required by law

 In addition to investigations, our agents conduct training presentations and workshops for law enforcement agencies, academic institutions, community associations, and other members of the animal welfare industry.